colinweber27/piicrgmms/README.md

 of 4 classes, and visualization methods for debugging.

 #### 1. DataFrame
+* This class is responsible for processing the raw data from the position-sensitive micro-channel plate (PS-MCP) detector.
+It currently only works with List Mode (.lmf) files, which is the file type used by CoboldPC, the software used at the CPT to record data from the PS-MCP.
-* This class is responsible for processing the .lmf file and phase shifts.
-As attributes, it holds the processed data for easy access, as well as any data cuts.
+  As attributes, it holds the processed data for easy access as well as any data cuts.

 #### 2. GaussianMixtureModel
 * This class fits Gaussian mixture models to the